diamondio/better-queue/README.md

 This can be particularly useful if your queue needs to do some pre-processing, input validation, database lookup, etc. before you load it onto the queue.

-You can also define a priority function to control what tasks get processed first.
+You can also define a priority function to control which tasks get processed first.

 ```js